senyboy10/YelpCampWebDeveloperBootCampProject/README.md

 #YelpCamp

 ##Initial Setup
-* Add Landing Page
+* Landing Page To get started ("/")
-* Add Campgrounds Page that lists all campgrounds
+* Campgrounds page to list all campgrounds with name and image ("/camprounds")
+* Add a new campground to the list ("/campgrounds/newCampground")
+* Show a specific image by clicking on More info button the campground page ("/campgrounds/:id)

+# DBMS
+* MongoDB
+	* mongoose for schema ( model)

-Each Campground has:
+* Each Campground has:
    * Name
    * Image

-#Layout and Basic Styling
-* Create our header and footer partials
+   * Description

+#Front End
-* Add in Bootstrap
+* Bootstrap 4.3.1

-#Creating New Campgrounds
-* Setup new campground POST route
+* HTML, CSS, JavaScript

+#Backend
+  * NodeJs
+	* express
-* Add in body-parser
+	* body-parser
-* Setup route to show form
-* Add basic unstyled form

-#Style the campgrounds page
-* Add a better header/title
-* Make campgrounds display in a grid

-#Style the Navbar and Form
-* Add a navbar to all templates
-* Style the new campground form

-#Add Mongoose
-* Install and configure mongoose
+	* mongoose
-* Setup campground model
+	* ejs
-* Use campground model inside of our routes!